The TBE Story

 From August 2006 until September 2014, Rabbi Neal Loevinger served the congregation.
 He brought his intellect and commitment to pastoral care and tikun olam to his work.
 Under his leadership we added an interfaith section to the Temple Beth-El Cemetery.
 He is now serving as Director of Spiritual Care and Ethics Coordinator at Vassar Hospital Medical Center.

-Our prior spiritual leader, Rabbi Daniel Victor, brought the congregation into its next phase- redefining the synagogue’s mission and goals based on the changing needs of the community.
-The temple is now in the process of hiring a new rabbi.
+Our prior leader, Rabbi Daniel Victor, brought the congregation into its next phase- redefining the synagogue’s mission and goals based on the changing needs of the community.

+Rabbi Michael Fessler became our spiritual leader in November 2021.
 Rabbi Miriam Hyman serves as Rosh Tifilah- prayer leader- and director of a dynamic re-envisioned religious school and youth program.
 Together with a professional staff and strong lay leadership as well as with involvement of a diverse, engaged membership, Temple Beth El is poised to meet the demands and challenges of modern Jewish synagogue life.
-While the search for our next rabbi continues, our team will continue to provide all life cycle events, services and temple activities.